Kong/docs.konghq.com/app/_src/deck/reference/deck_file_validate.md

 ## Flags

 `-h`, `--help`
-:  help for validate (Default: `false`)
+:  Help for validate.
+(Default: `false`)

 `--online`
-:  perform validations against Kong API.
+:  Perform validations against the Kong API.
 When this flag is used, validation is done via communication with Kong.
 This increases the time for validation but catches significant errors.
 No resource is created in Kong.
 (Default: `false`)